 Manages, develops, and administers the department's annual budget and provides for the effective utilization of organizational resources; directs the forecast of additional funds needed for staffing, equipment, materials, and supplies; directs the monitoring of, and approves expenditures; directs and implements adjustments, as needed.
 Represents the Office of Civil Rights and Compliance to the Board of Directors, other departments, elected officials and outside agencies; coordinates assigned activities with those of other departments and outside agencies and organizations

-Directs, manages, and establishes policy for Disadvantaged Business Enterprise, Small Business Enterprise, and Minority and Women Business Enterprise Programs to ensure disadvantaged businesses are aware of and participate in District contracting activities.
+Manages personnel to direct, manage, and establish policy for Disadvantaged Business Enterprise, Small Business Enterprise, and Minority and Women Business Enterprise Programs to ensure disadvantaged businesses are aware of and participate in District contracting activities.

 Monitors responses to civil rights inquiries, concerns, and complaints from employees, the public, and local, federal, and state agencies.